krutzschluca/EL30LK/README.md

 ### Features

 - User Registration & Login: Patients can register and log in.
-- Appointment Booking: Patients can book an appointment with available doctors. (frontend wip)
+- Appointment Booking: Patients can book an appointment with available doctors.
 - View Appointments: Patients can see their upcoming appointments.
 - Authentication: JWT-based authentication to ensure secure login sessions.